muk7tar/design-assignment/README.md

 * Home page
 * About page

-You can deisgn the pages however you want be creative and once you've created the design share it with us on #today-i-did channel.
+You can deisgn the pages however you want be creative and once you've created the design share snippets of it with us on #today-i-did channel.
 Good luck!